Lake Ilopango: Eruptive history

-It was hypothesized that this eruption caused the extreme weather events of 535–536 in Europe and Asia, but this is unlikely given the research published in 2020 that dates the eruption to 431 AD.
+It was hypothesized that this eruption caused the extreme weather events of 535–536 in Europe and Asia, but this is unlikely given the research published in 2020 that dates the eruption to 431 CE.

 Later eruptions formed several lava domes within the lake and near its shore.
 The only historical eruption, which occurred from December 31, 1879, up to March 26, 1880, produced a lava dome and had a VEI of 3.
 The lava dome reached the surface of the lake, forming the islets known as Islas Quemadas.

-Events
+Scuba diving

-On July 5, 2004 the ilusionist, Francis Fanci was tagged and submerged inside a trunk from which he emerged after thirty seconds.
-On the other hand, in 2004 Matthew Hatfield Knight, eldest son of the owner of the international consortium of Nike sports shoes, died of a heart attack while diving with his colleagues.
+Ilopango Lake is also known for its exceptional scuba diving opportunities.
+One of the standout spots is Cerros Quemados, where divers can explore depths reaching up to 90 to 100 ft.
+This unique location features an underwater 'sand beach'.